5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Just how much performance gains are we talking?

-A large data set that cannot fit in 8GB RAM (due to only 4GB being available for the data set) will take 4 hours as opposed to 20 minutes with 16GB RAM (where a large part of the data , or the entire data, can fit in RAM).
+A large data set that cannot fit in an 8GB RAM laptop ( 4GB being taken away from Windows and background process) will take 4 hours as opposed to 20 minutes with 16GB RAM (where a large part of the data , or the entire data, fits in RAM).

 Q: How is 16GB going to help me if I only work with small data sets?

-If you have a dataset of 2GB, obviously having 8GB RAM will be enough (8GB means you have 4GB available for data crunching).
-However, having the extra RAM, means you will spend less time being ‘careful’ on how the data is presented and how to use a new variable to store a permutation of the data.
-Lastly,
+But it’s still nice to have 16GB because you will spend less time being ‘careful’ on how the data is presented and how to use a new variable to store a permutation of the data (which affects the final size of your data set).

 Q: How much RAM do I need for MY dataset?
 How do I find out?